Breaking Through Plateaus

+Breaking Through Plateaus!
 The next time you go to the gym take a look around at the people that have been working out for multiple years.
-The majority of these people haven't physically changed since the first few months they started training.
-They go to the gym 3-5 times a week, using the same routines that they had when they started.
+The majority of these people haven’t physically changed since the first few months they started training.
+They go to the gym 3-5 times a week, using the same routines and the same weights that they had when they started.
 These poor folks have already reached their plateau and were never able to get past it.
-You on the other hand will have a different story.When you reach your plateau you will not bow down to it, but you will attack it head first.
-NO MERCY.You will train harder, faster and with more intensity.You diet will be full of healthy meals full of protein and the precise amount of calories for you goal.
-You will not only scale over you plateau but you will crush it so their will be no turning back.

 Training Plateaus

 A very common problem with bodybuilders is the training plateau.
 If you are not making gains on your current program, chances are you are doing something wrong.
-Unfortunately, a big mistake many trainees make is that they faithfully stick to a program that is not producing results.
+Unfortunately, a big mistake many lifters make is that they faithfully stick to a program that is not producing results.
 If you are not seeing results on a monthly basis, you need to reassess your training protocol.

 As with any other endeavor you can not achieve greatness haphazardly.
 You need to have specific, objective goals that are recorded to check for progress.
 Bodybuilding, which is esoteric in nature, is a sport that focuses on the individual, and you need to be scientific about all aspects of your training.
 You need to formulate specific goals, keep a training journal and periodically check your body composition.

-If you do not set specific goals, and if you do not monitor your progress toward those goals, then how can you accurately determine if your are making progress?
+If you do not set specific goals, and if you do not monitor your progress toward those goals, then how can you accurately determine if you’re making progress?
 Once you have a specific timetable and a specific goal, then you need to assess the two aspects of bodybuilding: nutrition, and the training itself.

-Many trainees do not have a solid understanding of how their caloric intake relates to their energy expenditure.
+Many lifters do not have a solid understanding of how their caloric intake relates to their energy expenditure.
 In order to sustain muscular growth, you need to supply your body with an appropriate number of calories.
 If you take the BMR of a 150-pound bodybuilder (150/2.2 *24) you would find that his minimum daily caloric requirement would be 2455 calories per day (BMR *1.5).
 Muscle is metabolically active tissue undergoing catabolism and anabolism on a daily basis.

 A pound of muscle requires 25-30 calories a day to maintain, and 100 calories a day to build.
 In order to gain one pound of muscle our 150-pound bodybuilder would need to increase his calories by 2500 calories per week (2500 calories = a pound of new muscle) or 357 calories per day.
 If he experienced good gains for about ten weeks, he could increase his total body weight to 160 pounds.